Rhoban/DXLBoard/firmware/README.md

 Sequence        | 32 bits unsigned | Sequence number

 This block of data is repeated 5 times, because the values are stored in a circular buffer.
-Thus, the higher sequence number is the more recent data.
+Thus, the higher sequence number is the more recent is data.
+Note that asking many bytes from the IMU is not very costy in the timings because the data are here pure USB (through serial emulator).

 The circular buffer is used to ensure that you don't miss any packet, since dynamixel is a master/slave protocol.